Enmanuel Valdez

-Enmanuel Valdez (born December 28, 1998) is a Dominican professional baseball second baseman and first baseman for the Pittsburgh Pirates of Major League Baseball (MLB).
-He has previously played in MLB for the Boston Red Sox, with whom he made his MLB debut with in 2023.
+Enmanuel Valdez (born December 28, 1998) is a Dominican professional baseball second baseman and first baseman in the Pittsburgh Pirates organization.
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox, with whom he made his MLB debut with in 2023.

 Career

 Houston Astros

 Valdez signed with the Houston Astros as an international free agent on July 2, 2015.
 He made his professional debut in 2016 with the Dominican Summer League Astros.
 He played 2017 with the Gulf Coast League Astros and Greeneville Astros, 2018 with the Tri-City ValleyCats, and 2019 with the Quad Cities River Bandits and Fayetteville Woodpeckers.

 Valdez did not play in 2020 due to cancellation of the minor league season because of the COVID-19 pandemic.
 He returned in 2021 to play for the Asheville Tourists and Corpus Christi Hooks.
 He started 2022 in Double-A with Corpus Christi. and was later promoted to the Sugar Land Space Cowboys of Triple-A.